Syte1/DeskBuddy/README.md

 ## General Info
 This browser based web application to ...
 This is Christie Tsang.
-I am excited about the project because we get to create an app
+I am excited about the project because we get to create an app.
+Yay!

 ## Technologies
 Technologies used for this project: